ana-maria-sirbu/LLM_data_assistant/README.md

 1. Prerequisites
 - Python 3.x
-- PostgreSQL
 - OpenAI API Key

 2. Environment Variables
 The project uses the following environment variables:

 - OPENAI_API_KEY: Your OpenAI API key to enable interaction with GPT models.
-- DATABASE_URL: The connection URL for the PostgreSQL database.

 Make sure to set these in a .env file or directly in your environment.